habuma/embabel-customer-service-agent/README.md

 [![Java CI with Gradle](https://github.com/habuma/embabel-customer-service-agent/actions/workflows/gradle.yml/badge.svg)](https://github.com/habuma/embabel-customer-service-agent/actions/workflows/gradle.yml)

-The agent uses the Llama 3.2 model running on a local Ollama.
-Therefore, before running the agent, be sure to install Ollama and the Llama 3.2 model (if you've not done so already).
+The agent uses the GPT-OSS model running on a local Ollama.
+Therefore, before running the agent, be sure to install Ollama and the GPT-OSS model (if you've not done so already).

 This is an Embabel-based customer service agent.
 Run it as you would run any Spring Boot application.
 For example, using the Gradle wrapper: